-CLAIMS AND SUITS.
-(If the answer to any of the questions below is yes, please attach explanation.)

-- [] Yes [] No Has the Bidder ever failed to complete any work awarded to it? - [] Yes [] No Are there any judgments, claims, arbitration proceedings or suits pending or outstanding against the bidder or its officers? - [] Yes [] No Has the bidder filed any law suits or requested arbitration with regard to construction contracts within the last five years? - [] Yes [] No Within the last five years, has any officer or principal of the bidder ever been an officer or principal of another organization when it failed to complete a construction contract?
-(If answer is yes, please attach details.)

-State average annual amount of construction work performed during the past five years: \$

-State total worth of work in progress and under contract: \$

-On a separate sheet, list major construction projects the bidder has in progress, giving the name of project, owner, architect, contract amount, percent complete and scheduled completion date.
+, THE B IDDER IS: [ ] An individual doing business in his/her own name [ ] An individual doing business under a fictitious or assumed name [] A General Partnership [ ] Doing business under Partnership Name [ ] Doing business under a fictitious or assumed name [] A Limited Partnership [ ] Doing business under Partnership Name [ ] Doing business under a fictitious or assumed name [] A corporation doing business in its own name A corporation doing business under a fictitious or assumed name How ma ny yeai rs has the bidder been in business as a Contractor?
+How ma ny yeai rs has the bidder been in business under its present business name?
+Under w hat oth er or former names has the bidder operated?
+PAST P ERFO RMANCE CLAIMS S AND SUITS.
+(If the answer to any of the questions below is yes, please attach explanation.) [ ] Yes [ ] No Has the Bidder ever failed to complete any work awarded to it? [ ] Yes [ ] No Are there any judgments, claims, arbitration proceedings or suits pending or outstanding against the bidder or its officers? [ ] Yes [ ] No Has the bidder filed any law suits or requested arbitration with regard to construction contracts within the last five years? [ ] Yes [ ] No Within the last five years, has any officer or principal of the bidder ever been an officer or principal of another organization when it failed to complete a construction contract?
+(If answer is yes, please attach details.) verage annual amount of construction work performed during the past five years: ; State to tal worth of work in progress and under contract: \$ eparate sheet, list major construction projects the bidder has in progress, giving the name ect, owner, architect, contract amount, percent complete and scheduled completion date.